 Sony Communication Network Corporation delists as a subsidiary tracking stock.
 Sony Communication Network Corporation (renamed So-net Entertainment Corporation in Oct.
-2006) listed on the Mothers Market of the Tokyo Stock Exchange.
+2006, So-net Corporation in Jul.
+2013) listed on the Mothers Market of the Tokyo Stock Exchange.

 World's-first signal-processing circuit technology compatible with "xvYCC" format developed---supporting a far wider gamut for color reproduction.

 Sony and Samsung reach agreement on manufacturing 8th generation amorphous TFT LCD panels at their joint venture, S-LCD Corporation.

 World's first Blu-ray Disc drive Notebook PC (VAIO typeA) released.

 Sony relocates headquarters to new building called "Sony City."

 "Bio Battery" which generates electricity from glucose developed.

 Sony Financial Holdings lists on the Tokyo Stock Exchange.